simraali14/azure_insider_threat_detection/02_anomaly_detection/README.md

 #### 🧠 Feature Engineering Strategy

 **Temporal windowing approach to capture behavioral shifts:**
+* 60-day baseline window: Captures typical user behavior in the 60 days prior to the recent window.
+This helps establish a personalized behavioral norm.
+A 60-day baseline provides a robust view of a user’s typical behavior, smoothing out short-term fluctuations and capturing consistent patterns.
 * 14-day recent window: Captures user behavior in the 14 days leading up to their last recorded event.
 This reflects short-term activity and is crucial for detecting pre-departure anomalies.
-* 60-day baseline window: Captures typical user behavior in the 60 days prior to the recent window.
-This helps establish a personalized behavioral norm.

-This strategy enables us to detect deviations from a user's baseline — a key signal for insider threats, especially for users who may engage in risky actions shortly before exiting the organization.
+A 14-day recent window is short enough to detect sudden behavioral shifts, such as spikes in after-hours activity, external communications, or risky web browsing, that often precede insider threat incidents.

 #### 🛠️ Features Include:
 * **Volume metrics:** email_sent_count, logon_count, http_request_count, etc